 Melanie Rodriguez is a sophomore at the Florida International University honors college, who studies natural and applied sciences.
 She also minors in biology and psychology, as she hopes to have a career in the medical field, specifically dermatology.
 Her long term goal is to open her own practice in Miami, and hopes to help others feel beautiful in their own skin.
 She currently holds a role in the healthcare field as a certified medical assistant, and values supporting her community.
-Coming from two Cuban immigrant parents, Melanie is a first generation college student who has been a Miami resident for twenty years and continues to explore the city’s great history.
+Daughter of two Cuban immigrant parents, Melanie is a first generation college student who has been a Miami resident for twenty years and continues to explore the city’s great history.

 Downtown Miami As Text

 “A Village Becomes A City” by Melanie Rodriguez of FIU at Downtown Miami